Worldwide Photographic Journeys

 Kenya’s Far North Photography Tour: Day 6

 Today we will leave the Ndoto Mountains and drive north towards the turquoise waters of Lake Turkana.
 The landscapes will change dramatically here as we leave the relatively fertile valleys of Ndoto to drive over the harsh rock desert towards the lake.
-Stopping for lunch beside the lake we may see our first Turkana people nearby.
-After lunch we will drive to Loiyangalani where we will check in to our basic lodge and enjoy a sunset photography shoot with a community of El Molo people living on the lake shore.
+We will start to see our first Turkana homesteads on the drive, which traverses the south eastern corner of Lake Turkana.
+Arriving in time for lunch at Loiyangalani we will check in to our basic lodge and enjoy an afternoon photo shoot with highly decorated Rendile women in a local village, visit some of Turkana’s giraffe petroglyphs and visit a community of El Molo people until sunset.

 Kenya’s Far North Photography Tour: Day 7